Jas Athwal: Early life and education

-Jas Athwal was born in the Punjab state in India, in September 1963, into a Punjabi Jatt Sikh family.
-He lived there until his family relocated to Ilford, in London, England, when he was seven years old.
-In Ilford, his mother worked at a home sewing ties, while his father worked at a tin factory.
-He attended Mayfield School in Ilford, before studying at the London School of Economics.
+Jas Athwal was born in the Punjab state in India, in September 1963, into a Punjabi Sikh family.
+When Jas was seven years old, his father relocated to Ilford, in London, England to work at a Ford factory, before being joined a few years later by Jas and his mother, neither of whom spoke English at the time.
+His mother worked at home sewing ties.
+He attended Mayfield School in Ilford.

-Professional career
+Business career

-Following his graduation, Athwal worked in the computer security industry, before starting his own business running a children's nursery in Redbridge, London.
+Athwal founded and owned children's nursery businesses in Derby and Essex, which are now owned by his wife.
+One of these companies was criticised by Ofsted over breaching child safety rules at three of its properties.
+The problems have now been resolved and the nurseries are ranked "good" by Ofsted.

 Political career

+Local councillor

 In the 2010 local elections, Athwal was elected as a Labour councillor for the Mayfield ward on Redbridge London Borough Council, taking the seat from the Conservative Party with a majority of 1368 votes.

 Athwal was elected to lead the Labour Group on Redbridge Council on 11 October 2011, with 15 of the 21 votes.
 This followed a vote of no confidence in the previous leader, Cllr Bob Littlewood.

 In the 2014 local elections, Athwal led the Redbridge Labour Party to win its first ever majority on Redbridge Council, gaining 11 seats to give Labour a total of 35 of the 63 seats, winning control from the incumbent Conservative-Liberal Democrat coalition.
 Athwal was elected to serve as the first-ever Labour majority Leader of Redbridge Council.
+Wes Streeting, later elected as Member of Parliament for Ilford North, was his first Deputy Leader.

 At the May 2018 borough elections, Athwal led the Labour Party to another victory, securing 51 of the 63 seats.
 This left the Conservative opposition with 12 councillors and the Liberal Democrats with none.

-In 2019, Athwal was elected Executive member for Crime and Public Protection of London Councils, the local government association that represents London's 32 Borough Councils.
+In 2019, Athwal was elected executive member for Crime and Public Protection of London Councils, the local government association that represents London's 32 Borough Councils.